agrimetrics/api-examples/geospatial-workflow-examples/README.md

 ## Notebook Tutorials

 * [Rothamsted_static_geospatial_query_demo.ipynb](./Rothamsted_static_geospatial_query_demo.ipynb) &mdash; Retrieving static geospatial data over our GraphQL API, putting into a dataframe and outputting as a shape file.
-* [Rothamsted_timeseries_geospatial_query_demo.ipynb](./Rothamsted_timeseries_geospatial_query_demo.ipynb) &mdash; Retrieving spatial and time series data together over our GraphQL API, conducting analyses adn outputting as a shape file.
+* [Rothamsted_timeseries_geospatial_query_demo.ipynb](./Rothamsted_timeseries_geospatial_query_demo.ipynb) &mdash; Retrieving spatial and time series data together over our GraphQL API, conducting analyses and outputting as a shape file.
 * [Rothamsted_geospatialMeasures_demo_using_utility_functions.ipynb](./othamsted_geospatialMeasures_demo_using_utility_functions.ipynb)  &mdash; Retrieving spatial and time series geospatial data from a GraphQL query and conducting analysis using various helper functions to reduce the coding burden!
 * [Geospatial_analysis_demo.ipynb](./Geospatial_analysis_demo.ipynb) &mdash; Example analysis of spatial interpolation of point data using Inverse Distance Weighting (IDW) on top of data downloaded from our GraphQL API.